nathannavmoondi/game-hub/README.md

 <h3>GitHub Actions</h3>

-There are Github actions to deploy automatically to azure.
+There are Github actions to deploy automatically to Vercel.
 Any changes results in: build, test, publish and deploy.

 You can git clone, change, commit and then see CI/CD process in realtime in Actions panel on github.